Black Mountain Songs Brooklyn Youth Chorus

 BLACK MOUNTAIN SONGS

-Black Mountain Songs is the debut album from the Grammy Award-winning Brooklyn Youth Chorus, out March 31.
+Black Mountain Songs is the debut album from the Grammy Award-winning Brooklyn Youth Chorus.

 The album was produced and edited by two-time Grammy Award-winner Grace Row.
 It was recorded and mixed by two-time Grammy Award-winner Charles Harbutt.
 Recording took place in January and March 2015 at Watermusic Recording Studios in Hoboken, NJ, and in October 2016 at Systems Two Recording Studios in Brooklyn, NY.
 The line producer was Jennifer Cambras and packaging design was done by DM Stith.